-Application data should be divided into the data to be shared among servers and the data specific to the server, and these two types of data should be saved separately.
+Application data should be divided into the data to be shared among servers and the data specific to the server, and these two types of data should be saved separately. .

-Data type Example Where to store Data to be shared among servers User data, etc. On shared disk or mirror disks Data specific to a server Programs, configuration data On server's local disks
+Data type Example Where to store Data to be shared among servers User data, etc. On shared disk or mirror disks